restropiajr/HYPE/README.md

 ## Why I Built This

 As someone who's into streetwear collecting, I decided to channel that passion into a project.
-This venture has given me a chance to showcase the skills I've picked up in the PERN stack, turning them into a interactive e-commerce website.
+This venture has given me a chance to showcase the skills I've picked up learning about the PERN stack, turning them into an interactive Ecommerce website.

 ## Technologies Used